SuperRonJon/JavaAsciiGenerator/README.md

 `java -jar ./path/to/ascii-generator.jar -is 0.3 ./path/to/image.png` which will scale image.png down to 30% original resolution and then output the text to the terminal.
 Scaling down images is important for high resolution images to be properly viewed in the terimanl or text editor.

-New releases comes with zip file that also includes .bat and .sh scripts to easier run the jar as its own command from the command line, instructions below if needed.

-Generally, just unzip the jar and .bat/.sh file (windows/linux+mac respectively) to a folder on the PATH and run ascii-generator via the script from the command line.
+New releases comes with zip file that also includes .bat and .sh scripts to easier run the jar as its own command from the command line from anywhere, like this `ascii-generator -is 0.3 ./path/to/image.png`.
+Instructions for this are below if needed.
+However generally, just unzip the jar and .bat/.sh file (windows/linux+mac respectively) to a folder on the PATH and run ascii-generator via the script from the command line.

 Requires Java JRE 17+